tytsao/quantum-circuit-for-solving-differential-equation/README.md

 Use quantum circuit as function approximator and construct the differential equation via parameter-shift rule.</br>
 Finally, compute the mean square error loss and use Adam to optimize the circuit.</br></br>
 Check ```learning_process.gif``` to know how the quantum circuit learn to approximate the solution.</br>
-You can get a better convergence if you fine-tune the hyperparameters.
-The total trainable parameters I used are only 7.</br></br>
+You can get a better convergence if you fine-tune the hyperparameters.</br>
+In this problem, I used only 7 trainable parameters.</br></br>

 Pakage:</br>
 PennyLane, Pytorch, NumPy, Matplotlib</br></br>
 Reference:</br>